Use This Relationship to Foster Cross-Generational Camaraderie

 My story may be helpful here.
 When I made my decision to learn about new systems and grow new technical abilities I did not have, I knew I needed to reach out to the younger and more digitally savvy leaders inside my group and be willing to learn from them.
 And I needed to do this as a peer — not a senior manager, their superior.

-In the process, I learned two important lessons that I hope will benefit others who find themselves in a similar position.
+In the process of reverse mentoring, I learned two important lessons that I hope will benefit others who find themselves in a similar position.

 Prepare to learn.